NJBow/CV/cv_2.md

 #### Profile
 ---

+A hard-working, highly Analytical, friendly Junior Software Developer.
+Constantly looking to improve my knowledge and to provide immense value to the team whilst being approachable and ever jolly.
+Looking to expand my abilites in all that is; Javascript, Ruby, C# and any further languages, the more the better!
+Improve my coding practices in order to provide excellence.

 #### Attributes
 ---
 *Knowledge Hungry* :

 My main driving force, a thirst for a pure understanding of all situations I face.

+This feature has matured throughout my university via the need to know more on the topics I studied.
+However I found that my interest in coding and software development has developed far more so than my previous academics and thus commands my passion for information.

-Throughout my experiences at Makers Academy, University and it's multiple societies/teams this has proved a valuable asset, that provides for both myself and those surrounding the projects.
+Throughout my experiences at Makers Academy, University and it's multiple soceities/teams, this has proved a valuable asset, that provides for both myself and those surrounding the projects I take part in.

 *Leadership and teamwork*

 Applying both to a team aspect and my own growth, I have built the ability to lead where is required but still remain at a level which my peers and colleagues may approach and debate what happens next.

 Vital when organising events at university, and reaching a Minimum Viable Product during my software development projects.

+A specific example would be the AudioDash product.
+In a team of 5 we were given a 2 week period to create an MVP of our chosen product.
+By the beginning of the second week, we had nothing aside from 14 lines of code on a single file, due to lack of direction.
+I brought the team together by undertaking regular stand-ups, Mob reviews and intense pair-programming leading to us producing an MVP product with additional bonus features.

 *Analytical Approach*